Team

 Creative Director

-Edward joined Gub at Artists' Studio in 2015 from Rainmark Films, where he developed ‘The Frankenstein Chronicles’ (ITV) and ‘The Same Sky’ (Netflix and ZDF).
-He began his career in publishing in New York, before moving into the film industry in 2005 with a position at Spitfire Pictures.
-With subsequent roles at Box TV and Monkey Kingdom, his other credits include ‘Soon Gone: A Windrush Chronicle’; ‘The Last Enemy’; Grammy nominated documentary ‘Amazing Journey: The Story of the Who’ and ‘Zvizdan’, winner of the Un Certain Regard Jury Prize at Cannes in 2015.
+Edward set up Ringside Studios with Gub Neal in early 2020.
+Since then, he has Executive Produced Liaison (for Apple TV+) and My Name is Leon (for the BBC).
+Edward previously worked with Gub at Artists' Studio, which he joined in 2015 from Rainmark Films.
+At Rainmark he developed The Frankenstein Chronicles (ITV) and The Same Sky (Netflix and ZDF).
+He began his career in publishing in New York before moving into the film industry in 2005, with a position at Spitfire Pictures.
+With subsequent roles at Box TV and Monkey Kingdom, his other credits include Soon Gone: A Windrush Chronicle; The Last Enemy; Grammy nominated documentary Amazing Journey: The Story of the Who and Zvizdan, winner of the Un Certain Regard Jury Prize at Cannes in 2015.

 Lee Thomas